was111607/sample-gcp-nlp-flask/backend_api/README.md

     cd sample-gcp-nlp-flask/backend_api

-## Running "locally"
+## Running Flask on Cloud Shell
-To run our app "locally" through the cloud shell (that is, not deploying it just yet), we should create a virtual environment.
+To run our app through the cloud shell (that is, not deploying it just yet), we should create a virtual environment.
 This is just an environment where we install the specific dependencies needed by the project and can run the code.

 Install virtualenv: